-1991 - 1993 POLICE LIEUTENANT, DISTRICT SHIFT COMMANDER, PATROL NORTH DISTRICT, FIELD OPERATIONS DIVISION
+1991 - 1993 POLICE LIEUTENANT, DISTRICT SHIFT COMMANDER, PATROL NORTH DISTRICT, FIELD OPERATIONS DIVISION City of Miami Police Department, Miami, Florida

 As the District Shift Commander, he was responsible for the direct management and the manpower allocation of over fifty (50) employees.
 Responsible for the coordination of the district's crime suppression techniques, training, community policing and community affairs and also directed the "Field Training Officer" (F.T.O.)
 Program within the district.
 Was responsible for coordinating all Anti-Crime Activities for the shift involving undercover operations such as Prostitution Stings, Buy Busts, etc.